oscar6688/oscar6688/README.md

 Develop applications with LLM

-- 🌱 UC Berkeley Stats + DS Alumn, AI/ML Engineer at Kaiser.
-LLM agentic workflows, MLOps, RAG applications are some topics I am learning!
+- 🌱 UC Berkeley Stats + DS Alumn, Engineer at Kaiser.
+LLM agentic workflows, MLOps, and RAG applications are some topics I am learning!
 - 🕺 Hobbies: music on repeat 🎵, photography 📷, and exploring the new food/scenery 🍲🌄!
 - 📫 Email: oscarli@berkeley.edu